 If you’re an animal lover, don’t miss the Dolphin Research Center, a nonprofit marine mammal research and education facility.
 Their programs include a swim experience called Dolphin Encounter, along with Meet the Dolphin, Paint with A Dolphin and a Family Dolphin Splash.

-The islands are important nestling grounds for sea turtles.
+The islands are important nesting grounds for sea turtles.
 The Turtle Hospital treats injured sea turtles and, when possible, returns them to the wild.
-Daily educational tours introduce visitors to the resident sea turtles and programs for loggerhead, green, hawksbill and Kemp’s ridley turtles.

-Sombrero Beach is a popular beach park that is open from sunrise to sunset at mile marker 50.
+Sombrero Beach is a popular beach park located at mile marker 50, open from sunrise to sunset.
 There are facilities on site, and the beach is wheelchair accessible.

-Key Largo
+3. Key Largo

 The undersea park, located at mile marker 102.5, is listed on the U.S. National Register of Historic Places.
 Many come for glass-bottom boat and snorkel tours of Florida’s Coral Reef and dive tours to the Christ of the Deep statue.
-You can also go paddleboarding, fishing, hiking along marked trails in the mangroves or swimming.
-There’s 30,000-gallon saltwater aquarium in the visitor’s center.

 Experienced divers can dive the Spiegel Grove, a large boat that was intentionally sunk about 6 miles off Key Largo and is now an artificial reef.

-Islamorada
+4. Islamorada

 Islamorada has been called the Sports Fishing Capital of the World and boasts the largest fleet of fishing charters in the Florida Keys.
 Fresh fish is readily available at Islamorada’s many waterside restaurants, which range from upscale to casual to funky diners.

-Stop by the Florida Keys History & Discovery Center which tells the story of the islands in a series of rotating exhibits.
+Stop by the Florida Keys History & Discovery Center, which tells the story of the islands in a series of rotating exhibits.

 Anne’s Beach is a locals’ favorite.
 Its shallow water and boardwalk make it a perfect stop for families or those who want a relaxing day in the sun in Islamorada.